JZ-LIANG/Deep-Learning/README.md

 # Deep Learning
-This repository contains my project notebooks for the Deep Learning course at EURECOM.
+This repository contains my project notebooks for the Deep Learning course.

 ***